 - Copies of any police statements and hospital records.

 - Details of any injuries that you have suffered and medical evidence to support diagnosis and treatment.

 - Receipts for any treatment, medical care and travel related expenses.

 Your solicitor will work with you to determine what information may be relevant to your case, though it is always wise to save and record as much information and as many documents as given in order to present your legal team with as much detail as possible.

 Can I make a claim on a no win no fee basis?

-Our solicitors are pleased to offer clients the potential to make their motorbike accident claim on a no win, no fee basis.
-This means that if you suffered an injury following a motorbike accident, you will be able to utilise our expert legal advice and pursue a claim for compensation without financial risk.
-Fees will only need to be paid as and when your claim is successful and where possible, our solicitors will recover costs as part of the settlement offer.
-You will be informed of the rates of fees when you have your initial consultation with your solicitors.
+Yes, your solicitor will process your motorbike accident claim on a no win, no fee basis.
+This means that if you suffered an injury following a motorbike accident, you will be able to utilise expert legal advice and pursue a claim for compensation without financial risk.
+You will only be required to pay any legal fees if your claim is successful, and this is taken from the compensation amount awarded (up to a maximum of 25%).

 What are the time limits for making a compensation claim?